suffolklibraries/sljekyll/_events/chantry-2017-09-14-src-presentation.md

 breadcrumb: y
 ---

-Receive your reward for participating in the Summer Reading Challenge and take part in a special surprise activity.
+Receive your reward for participating in the Summer Reading Challenge and enjoy a magic show from Mr Bean.